tpaknok/Indoor_ants/README.md

 |GISS.csv| Impact scores of each species obtained from Gruber et al. (2022).
 We added a column "Health_type" categorizing if the health impacts are only associated with ant attacking people.
 Non-attack records were excluded from the analyses.
 |match_bentity.csv| Some records are associated with names not mentioned in the Bentity2 system.
 We used this csv file to re-classify them.
 |Native.csv| Native distributions of all ants from GABI (Guénard et al. 2017).
 Visit AntMaps (https://antmaps.org/) for the most updated information.

-# Figure
-The file "Figures" contains the figures listed in the manuscript.

 # Contact
 Toby Tsang (paknok.tsang@utoronto.ca)